-The 14 different Warminster Sport Organizations operate independently of the Parks & Recreation Department.
+The different Warminster Sport and Civic Organizations operate independently of the Parks & Recreation Department.
 We do not oversee their operations, set prices or policies, or act as a mediator during disputes.
 If you have questions, comments or suggestions, please contact each organization.
 Phone numbers and websites are listed here.

 TREE MEMORIALS AND PLANT DONATIONS